Bhimthadi

 A money-lender on a Deccan pony - John Lockwood Kipling, Beast and Man in India.

 The Bhimthadi or Deccani horse is an almost extinct breed of Indian horses.
-It was developed in Pune district in 17th and 18th centuries during the Maratha rule by crossing Arabian and Turkic breeds with local horse breed.
+It was used in Pune district in 17th and 18th centuries during the Maratha rule.
+In december 2023 it is recognised as Maharashtra’s indigenous breed by ICAR.

 History

 Street of Bombay in 1890, with ox and poney carts.

 The "Bhimthadi", also known as Deccani or "Deccan breed" gets its name from the vast Deccan Plateau in India.
 A major trade in Arabian horses in the ports of Deccan began after the Bahamani Sultanate revolted against the Delhi Sultanate.
 Later in the period also the heavy war horses, sought by the Mughals and the Sultans of the Deccan, were always imported, especially from Iran.

-The Bhimthadi breed was developed in Pune district in 17th and 18th centuries during the Maratha rule by crossing Arabian and Turkic breeds with local ponies.
+The breed was developed in Pune district in 17th and 18th centuries during the Maratha rule by crossing Arabian and Turkic breeds with local ponies,However recent studies claim that Bhimthadi is a separate indigenous breed.
 These horses proved excellent for Maratha forces in fighting the Mughal army in the hilly terrains of Western Maharashtra.